 Here you can find beautiful silk scarves, handmade woven bags, baskets, hats and many other hand-crafted goods.

 The items sold are typically Balinese, unique and some are unavailable elsewhere.
-They are locally made from all the neighbouring towns, so this makes the market all the more special.
+They are locally made in the neighbouring towns, so this makes the market all the more special.

 Ubud is the artistic region of the island, so you can find all the best handmade goods here.